vickistan/docker-ansible/README.md

 Dockerized ansible with mount of local /etc/ansible/playlists

-The command I use to run this requires that there be a directory called /etc/ansible/playbooks locally.\n
+The command I use to run this requires that there be a directory called /etc/ansible/playbooks locally.
 Run:
 docker run -i -t -v /etc/ansible/playbooks:/etc/ansible/playbooks:ro vickistan/docker-ansible /bin/bash